Is Autism Really A Disorder?

 According to DSM-5 and many specialists, Autism is a neurodevelopmental disorder that impacts communication, social interactions, and behavior.
 Also referred to as Autism Spectrum Disorder (ASD), Autism encompasses various symptoms with differing severity levels.

-Level 1 Autism or (formally) Asperger’s is considered an official disorder by both DSM-5 and most experts.
-People living with Level 1 Autism frequently face social difficulties as well as difficulties communicating nonverbally.
-Their interests often run deep with intense routines that make for rigid schedules; yet most possess good language abilities with average to above-average intelligence quotient.
+Level 1 Autism or (formally) Asperger's is considered an official disorder by both DSM-5 and most experts.
+People living with Level 1 Autism frequently face social difficulties as well as difficulties communicating nonverbally; their interests often run deep with intense routines that make for rigid schedules; yet most possess good language abilities with average to above-average intelligence quotient.
 Each person with autism will present different symptoms and abilities unique to themselves.

 Autistic individuals possess many assets, which include: